Yankees hit 4 homers to beat Orioles in Game 1

 The Orioles lost for the sixth time in seven games and have allowed 245 homers through their first 118 games.
 The major league record is 258 by the 2016 Cincinnati Reds.

-Baltimore held a 1-0 lead four batters into the game on a sacrifice fly by Renato Nunez but the Yankees homered off Ynoa’s fastball in the bottom half and took a 5-1 lead on an RBI double by Urshela in the second.
+Baltimore held a 1-0 lead four batters into the game on a sacrifice fly by Renato Nunez but the Yankees homered off Ynoa in the bottom half and took a 5-1 lead on an RBI double by Urshela in the second.

 Mancini’s 28th homer made it 5-2 with two outs in the third and Santander’s 10th homer made it 6-3 with one out in the sixth.
 After Maybin homered, Gregorius nearly hit a second homer but center fielder Stevie Wilkerson made a leaping catch at the fence, and the shortstop settled for a sacrifice fly in the seventh.

-Note: EditorsNote: Fixed Yanks went deep “four” times in 1st graf, updated 4th graf with nightcap result and additional homers, deleted “fastball” in 8th graf